Harshal2502/EmotiPedia/README.md

 # EmotiPedia
-Dictionary for Emojis, a React JS Project
+Dictionary for Emojis, a React JS practice Project